earok/scorpion-editor-demos/README.md

 * Zelda: Return of the Hylian demo based on the games by Nintendo and the fan work by Vincent Jouillat.
 Includes tracker music by Coma28
 * Ace Attorney demo based on the games by Capcom.
 * Alex Kidd demo based on the games by Sega.
+Includes tracker music by JMD.
 * RepairWare demo ported from the game by Sergio Cornaga.
 * Mario demo based on the games by Nintendo and the DOS fan game by Mike Wiering